mcgrew/dwrandomizer/README.md

 ### Shuffled "Searched for" items

-The Fairy Flute, Erdrick's Armor, and Erdrick's Token will now be shuffled, so for example the token could be in Kol instead of the flute, and the armor in the swamp.
-In addition, Erdrick's Token could now be in a random chest instead of on the ground.
+The Fairy Flute, Erdrick's Armor, and Erdrick's Token will now be shuffled, so for example the token could be in Kol instead of the flute, and the armor on the overworld.
+Erdrick's Token could also be in a random chest instead of on the ground.
+In addition, the item's location on the overworld is randomized.
+The NPC in Cantlin can tell you where it is.

 ### Randomized Player Attributes